fluree/docs.flur.ee/src/content/0.9.5/docs/start/ui.md

 When you create a new database or new user, you may have to refresh the UI in order to have those database or users appear in the sidebar.

 ### Sidebar
 In the sidebar, you can select the database you want to use.
-Earlier downloadable versions of Fluree also allow you to select a particular user.

 Use the sidebar to navigate to different pages in user interface.

 <p class="text-center">
     <img style="height: 190px; width: 170px" src="https://s3.amazonaws.com/fluree-docs/sidebar2.png" alt="Sidebar with links to Account Info, default (a database name), root (a user name), FlureeQL, GraphQL, Schema, Stats, Permissions, and Docs.">